-Every non-trival contribution to be covered by a signed Contributor License Agreement (CLA).
+Every non-trivial contribution needs to be covered by a signed Contributor License Agreement (CLA) from all original authors.
 We have modelled our policy based on the practice of the Apache Software Foundation.
 You can see their CLA policy here.
 Our policy is:

 OpenSSL requires that all non-trivial contributors of ideas, code, or documentation complete, sign, and submit (via postal mail, fax or email) an Individual Contributor License Agreement (ICLA).
 The purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to OpenSSL and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.

 A submission is trivial if it is considered trivial under copyright law.
 Since we are not lawyers, we place the bar for trivial contributions very high.
 For example: corrections of grammatical or typographical errors (including misspelled function names in manual pages), simple whitespace changes and in some cases one-line bugfixes might be accepted as trivial without requiring a CLA.